ItzMrRatsP/Schedule/README.md

-# The package for free use, Packages: Fusion
+# Schedule is package that allows you to run jobs in order and on time.